netbrain/zwift/README.md

 ## How can I update Zwift?

-Zwift does not update on it's own.
-So in order to keep zwift up to date you can simply pull netbrain/zwift:latest from time to time.
+The `zwift.sh` script will update zwift by checking for new image versions on every launch, however if you are not using this then you will have to pull netbrain/zwift:latest from time to time in order to be on the latest version.

 There is a github action in place that will update zwift on a scheduled basis and publish new versions to docker hub.

 ## Contibute